PROF. ADRIAN DAVID CHEOK

 1994, Bachelor’s (First Class Hons) in Engineering, University of Adelaide; 1999, PhD in Engineering.

-PROF. KATE DEVLIN
+DR. KATE DEVLIN

 Dr Kate Devlin is Senior Lecturer in Computing at Goldsmiths, University of London.
 With a background in archaeology, and a subsequent PhD in computer science, Kate is interested in human responses to technological change.
 She works in the fields of Human Computer Interaction (HCI) and Artificial Intelligence (AI), focusing on cognition, sex, gender and sexuality, and how these might be incorporated into cognitive systems.
 Kate is a campaigner for gender equality and is involved in national initiatives to improve opportunities for women in tech.